DQHDQH05/Kaggle_House_Prices_Advanced_Regression_Techniques/README.md

 ################################################################################################## <br />
 4/12/2022 <br />
 ################################################################################################## <br />
+Qihong will merge and standardize all data <br />

+Then, we will use different models: <br />
 Ziyi: Random Forest, PLSR <br />
 Qu: lightGBM, Lasso <br />
 Qihong: XGBoost, Ridge, Elastic Net <br />